SagarKisanAvhad/SimpleNotificationWithButton/README.md

 # SimpleNotificationWithButton
-This project is a part of basic android developement.
+This project is a part of basic android development.

 This project is showing simple Inbox style notification with button.
 On click of Button, It navigating to desire activity.